nicki-krizek/websharecli/README.rst

 if you want let's say 20 concurrent downloads, provide 5 tor ports

+use IsolateDestAddr to ensure that all connections made through that port are isolated from each other

+    # /etc/tor/torrc

+    SocksPort 9050 IsolateDestAddr

+    SocksPort 9051 IsolateDestAddr

+    SocksPort 9052 IsolateDestAddr

 .. code:: bash

     $ webshare link-scrape matrix 1999 --download --tor-ports 9050 9051 9052 9053 --pool 16